 The colder the water, the bigger the fish.
 Join fellow outdoor enthusiasts on a fishing adventure in Norway, with fresh winter air and waters teeming with fish.

-Summertime may be travel time, but for the biggest fish and the cheapest accommodation you should visit Norway in the winter, when there is more space for you and less fighting with others for the best fishing spots.
+Summertime may be travel time, but for the biggest fish you should visit Norway in the winter, when there is more space for you and less fighting with others for the best fishing spots.

 Thanks to the Gulf Stream and warm air currents, the coastal areas and fjords remain virtually ice-free even in winter, and the waters are brimming with big fish that are just waiting for something to bite into.

 Ice fishing is one of the most popular winter activities in Norway, a country dotted with thousands of lakes.
 Every year, enthusiasts of all ages bring their fishing rods and set off to find their own lake full of trout or char.
 At the end of a cold but eventful day outdoors, it is common to wind down in a steaming sauna or snuggle up in front of an open fire.

 Apart from the obvious advantages when it comes to fishing, winters in Norway also mean good chances of spotting whales and experience spectacular natural phenomena like the northern lights.

 You can also take part in a king crab fishing expedition or go skiing, snowmobiling and dog sledding.